mwehner2022/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis

 # **Purpose**
 In this study, an analysis was performed on Amazon reviews written by members of the paid Amazon Vine program, specifically apparel reviews.
 The Vine program is a paid service by companies who wish to have their products reviewed by vetted and trusted amazon customers.
 These customers receive the products free of charge but are required to write a review.
-The goal was to determine if there is any bias towards favorable reviews from the Vine apparel dataset
+The goal was to determine if there is any bias towards favorable reviews from the Vine apparel dataset.

 ## **Goal**
 - Perform ETL on Amazon Product Reviews